jfly/annoying-filenames/README.md

 # annoying-filenames

-This repo will contain a few files with "annoying" names.
+This repo contains a few files with "annoying" names.

 This is useful for testing [nixpkgs's `fetchpatch` utilities](https://nixos.org/manual/nixpkgs/stable/#fetchpatch), but perhaps